Guide to Trekking in the Himalayas

 Image

-The Himalayan calendar is filled with incredible celebrations and vibrant festivals that honour the region's heritage, spirituality and unity.
+The Himalayan trekking calendar is filled with incredible celebrations and vibrant festivals that honour the region's heritage, spirituality and unity.
 Planning your trekking holiday to coincide with some of the world’s most colourful events is an amazing way to understand the cultural belongingness of the ethnic mountain communities.
 Travellers are often embraced at these events and are encouraged to partake in the festivities.

 The Kumbh Mela in India draws millions of pilgrims to bathe in the sacred waters of the Ganges River every 12 years and is happening in 2025.
 This cultural extravaganza welcomes travellers to join in and witness the colourful processions, performances, and bazaars.
 In Bhutan, the Paro Tsechu is a spectacular event featuring masked dances and religious processions.
 Nepal, too, has a rich tapestry of festivals, including Dashain and Tihar, which are celebrated with family gatherings, feasts and the lighting of lamps.
 These festivals hold great cultural significance for the Nepali people.